 Literally: I don’t know it

-If you have trouble pronouncing Italian sounds, refer to the Italian pronunciation guide.
+If you have trouble pronouncing Italian sounds, check out the Italian pronunciation guide.

-Now, let’s see a couple of examples with non lo so in Italian, before taking a look at how to use the verb sapere along with its other present tense conjugations as well.
+Now, let’s see a couple of examples with non lo so in Italian, before we take a look at how to use the verb sapere along with its other present tense conjugations.

 Title: Italian All-in-One For Dummies